TaylorResearchLab/Petagraph/petagraph/data_dict.md

 ---
 ##  Genotype-Tissue Expression Portal, Coexpression data (GTEXCOEXP)
 **Source**:
-    The source of this data is
+    The source of this data is the `GTEx_Analysis_2017-06-05_v8_RNASeQCv1.1.9_gene_median_tpm.gct` from the GTEx Expression dataset above.
-- Co-expression of genes were computed using Pearson’s correlation > 0.9 in 37 human tissues according to the GTEx expression data:
-- GTEx_Analysis_2017-06-05_v8_RNASeQCv1.1.9_gene_median_tpm.gct
-- Relationship Name: `coexpressed_with`
-- Tissue where the co-expression is detected is in the SAB of the relationship  “coexpressed_with”

-**Preproccessing**:
+**Preproccessing**:  Co-expression of genes were computed using Pearson’s correlation.
+Gene pairs were included if the Pearson correlation coefficient was greater than 0.99.
+Computing co-expression pairs for all genes in all tissues resulted in many pairs even after filtering for pairs with a score above 0.99.
+To reduce the size of the data we included only gene co-expression pairs that are highly co-expressed in at least 5 tissues.

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/gtexcoexp.png" alt="drawing" width="800"/>

+Two HGNC Concepts are shown along with their Codes and preferred Terms.
+They're connected by a `coexpressed_with` relationship.
+There is an `evidence_class` property on the relationship that specifies how many tissues the two genes are highly co-expressed in.

 ```cypher
 // Cypher query to reproduce the schema figure